Sequoia and Kings Canyon National Parks

 Sequoia Back Country

-The combined backcountry includes the Kern Trench, Mt.
-Whitney, and numerous high lakes and basins of the Kern and Kings rivers, and a bit of the San Joaquin river.
-The only way to appreciate it is to visit more than once.
+The Sequoia backcountry is dominated by the almost straight North-South Kern Trench, with plateaus on either side leading to peaks (especially Mt.
+Whitney.)
+In addition to the river, there are numerous high lakes and basins leading down to the Kern and (west of the divide) Kaweah Rivers.
+The only way to appreciate this area is to visit more than once.
 Each trip will be different, with different weather and different snow, but the beauty is constant.
+Access is either from the park roads, or from the east via the Mt.
+Whitney (14494ft, 4417m) or Shepard Pass (12050ft) trails -- neither easy.
+There is also a trail from the south along the Kern River.

 Kings Canyon Back Country